 The snippet editor allows you to create your meta description, which should be a short piece of text describing the main topic of your piece.
 If your meta description includes the actual term people search for, that exact text will be shown by Google below your URL in the search results.
 But often Google automatically generates a meta description, because, sometimes, Google knows best.

-Once you’ve entered your focus keyword, the SEO analysis checks the presence of your focus keyword in:
+Once you’ve entered your focus keyphrase, the SEO analysis checks the presence of your focus keyphrase in:

 - the title of the page;